-*Ann Magnolia Tree 1 Gallon is Spring 2021 Pre-Order Only – 1 Gallon Ships in Spring Once Available*
+*Ann Magnolia Tree 1 Gallon is Spring 2021 Pre-Order Only – 1 Gallon Ships in Mid May Once Available*

 As beautiful as the Ann Magnolia tree’s blooms are, it’s a great addition to your landscape even when it’s not in season as the tree maintains an attractive mounded shape all year round!
 The ann magnolia bush, also called ann saucer magnolias or lily magnolias, is one of our favorites that flourishes across the United States.